-If you went through anything out of the ordinary in the past 12 months, chances are it’s going to leave a mark on your tax return.
-(FYI: The 2019 tax filing deadline is April 15, 2020.)
+If you went through anything out of the ordinary in 2019 (we’ll discuss 2020 taxes in the future), chances are it’s going to leave a mark on your tax return.
 Here’s a rundown of what to consider as you (or your tax pro) prepare to file.

 If your relationship status changed